penske-media-corp/pmc-larva/packages/larva-css/README.md

 Currently available features:

-* `project-utilities`: Generate project level .u-* utilities (no .lrv- namespace) for font-size, line-height, and font-weight.
+* `project-font-size`: Generate project level .u-* utilities (no .lrv- namespace) for font-size.
 These should be added to a project-level tokens map that is merged with the main map from larva-tokens.
-See tokens.scss in packages/larva/src/scss/00-tools/tokens.scss for an example of addint project-level utilities.
+See tokens.scss in packages/larva/src/scss/00-tools/tokens.scss for an example of adding project-level utilities.

 ## Development Setup (this repo)